gloveboxes/CodeLabs-IoTDev/Module5-WindowsIoTCorePi2FezHat-IoTHubs/AnalyticsWithPowerBi.md

 Now that the job is configured, the **START** button is enabled.
 Click the button to start the job and then select the **JOB START TIME** option in the **START OUTPUT** popup.
 After clicking **OK** the job will be started.

 Once the job starts it creates the Power BI datasource associated with the given subscription.

+** NOTE: Starting a Stream Analytics job will start to consume your Azure Credits. **

 ### Task 8 - Setting up the Power BI dashboard